alu111222333/JSONtemplate/README.md

     <tr><td>11</td><td>22</td></tr>
 </table>
 ```

-This will put in html variable text, that can be inserted in any place of current HTML document.
-OR you can generate not all page, but create only one row with template **table_row** and replace/add it to existing table
+OR you can generate only one row with template **table_row** and replace/add it to existing table
 ```javascript
 var html=JSONTemplate.parse_template(template,"table_row",json.data.parameters[0]);